-Following the Executive Summary, subsequent sections of the report address the eight specific charges in more detail, identify significant data, and provide accompanying analysis and discussion of recommendations.
+The following report summarizes the findings and recommendations of the Subcommittee.
+The executive summary provides an overview of the response to the charge.
+The subsequent sections address each of the eight specific charges, identifying significant data, providing accompanying analysis, and a more detailed discussion of recommendations.
 The content of the report was informed by data provided by DOE CSGF Program Managers (PMs) and the Krell Institute.
-In addition, the subcommittee held interviews and discussions with the CSGF Principal Investigator (PI) and the two technical co-PIs.
-Additional expertise and supplemental public material were provided by subcommittee members.
-Prior to this review, the CSGF program was last reviewed by ASCAC in 2011 [1].
-The charge to ASCAC [2] requested an examination of "the effectiveness and impact of CSGF and the quality and breadth of the program over the past decade".
+In addition, the subcommittee held interviews and discussions with the CSGF PI and the two technical co-PIs.
+Expertise and supplemental public material were provided by subcommittee members.
+The program was last reviewed by ASCAC in 2011.

+The charge to ASCAC [1] requested an examination of "the effectiveness and impact of CSGF and the quality and breadth of the program over the past decade".
 Among topics identified in the charge, the subcommittee was asked to address "the projected need for trained computational scientists in the DOE laboratories" and "continued U.S. leadership in computational science".
 In addition, the subcommittee was asked to address eight specific charge questions:

-- Q1.
-Does CSGF provide students with an effective and impactful program of appropriate quality and breadth? - Q2.
-Is there a unique role for CSGF in the landscape of federal graduate fellowship programs? - Q3.
-Is the program attracting diverse applicants and making awards to diverse cohorts? - Q4.
-How can CSGF reach a broader applicant pool? - Q5.
-Is the program appropriately tailored to support the computational scientist workforce needed at the DOE laboratories? - Q6.
-What is the most effective governance model for the program? - Q7.
-How should the CSGF evolve to ensure the best experience for students? - Q8.
-Is the program appropriately supporting students at institutions historically underrepresented in the federal research landscape?

-- [1] Response to the ASCAC Charge to Review the Computational Science Graduate Fellowship Program, 2011, https://science.osti.gov/- /media/ascr/ascac/pdf/reports/ASCAC_CSGF_Report_2011-Final.pdf - [2] U.S. Department of Energy Charge Letter from Acting Director of the Office of Science to ASCAC Chair, Dated July 26, 2024. https://science.osti.gov/-/media/ascr/ascac/pdf/ charges/2024/revised-ASCAC-CSGF-Charge-Letter-07-2024_clean.pdf
+- Does CSGF provide students with an effective and impactful program of appropriate quality and breadth? - Is there a unique role for CSGF in the landscape of federal graduate fellowship programs? - Is the program attracting diverse applicants and making awards to diverse cohorts? - How can CSGF reach a broader applicant pool? - Is the program appropriately tailored to support the computational scientist workforce needed at the DOE laboratories? - What is the most effective governance model for the program? - How should the CSGF evolve to ensure the best experience for students? - Is the program appropriately supporting students at institutions historically underrepresented in the federal research landscape? - U.S. Department of Energy Charge Letter from Acting Director of the Office of Science to ASCAC Chair, Dated July 26, 2024. https://science.osti.gov/- /media/ascr/ascac/pdf/charges/2024/revised-ASCAC-CSGF-Charge-Letter-07-2024\clean.pdf